sap-tutorials/Tutorials/tutorials/hxe-k8s-advanced-analytics/hxe-k8s-advanced-analytics.md

 [ACCORDION-BEGIN [Step 8: ](Log in and configure the database)]

-You will now perform some configurations on your database for the advanced analytic features to work.
+You'll now configure your database for the advanced analytic features to work.

-First import the file with data for the document store using the following command:
+First, import the file with data for the document store using the following command:

 ```ssh
  wget -O ./work/json.csv https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/gcp-hxe-evt-gke-2/json.csv